This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 4. Don’t forget to tell your bank you’re visiting China

-Make sure your bank knows you’re going to be using your card in China.
-You don’t want your card being cancelled mid-trip.
+Before you go to China, make sure your bank knows you’re going to be using your credit or debit card over there.
+You don’t want your card being canceled mid-trip for unusual transactions.

 If you need to do your banking face to face, you may need to bring a local to help translate.
 Very few bank employees will have sufficient English to help you, although in larger cities such as Beijing or Shanghai they should have an English speaker on staff.